AshGw/react-google-maps-auto-select/README.md

 - `lat`: Latitude of the selected location.
 - `lng`: Longitude of the selected location.
-- `clickedValue`: A formatted address string of the selected location.
+- `selectedFullAddress`: A formatted address string of the selected location.
 - `streetAddress`: Street address (e.g., "1600 Amphitheatre Parkway").
 - `city`: City name.
 - `postalCode`: Postal or ZIP code.